 Emacs is one of the most long-lived text editors out there.
-It’s so comprehensive, people often joke that it’s an operating system rather than a text editor.
+It’s so comprehensive that people often joke that it’s an operating system rather than a text editor.

 I used to use Emacs as my primary text editor, code editor, calendar organizer, task management system and note keeping system.